YusukeHosonuma/SwiftParamTest/README.md

 ### Function builders API (recommended)

-I recomend this when you use Swift 5.1 or later (because this API use Function builders).
+I recommend this when you use Swift 5.1 or later (because this API uses Function builders).

 ```swift
 assert(to: fizzBuzz) {